-"Why are the glands in my daughters throat so swollen?
+"Why are the glands in my daughters throat so swollen?"

 My 16 year old daughter has had very swollen glands in her throat for 3 weeks.
 She saw the doctor two weeks ago and he gave her antibiotic and said she had infected glands.
 She took her full dose of antibiotic (10 days) and as soon as she finished them she came down with a very nasty head cold and her glands swelled again to the size of gulf balls (worse on the left side).
 Should she see her pediatrician?

 As for the swelling in your daughter's throat, I am assuming that you mean her tonsils.
 Tonsils are small glands that sit on the sides of our throat, near the back of what you can see in a mirror.
 They are bigger in children, especially when they get an upper respiratory tract infection, as they contain lymphoid tissue (i.e., tissue that reacts to infections by swelling, which is a sign of inflammation).
 When the become swollen more than a few times in a year, doctors start to suspect that they might be harboring bacteria, and it is sometimes recommended to remove them, as with a tonsillectomy.
 An ear-nose-and throat surgeon would be able to help you with that, if it becomes necessary.
 For now, please return to your pediatrician for further instruction specific to your daughter.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.